 A view has a set of permissions, just like a structure.
-When you initially create a view with Save As link, the view is private - it "belongs" to you and noone else can use it.
-You, however, can use this view with any structure.
+When you initially create a view with the Save As link, the view is private.
+You can use the view with any structure, but no one else can use the view.